usememos/dotcom/content/blog/syncing-data-with-icloud.md

 docker run -d --name memos -p 5230:5230 -v ~/.memos/:/var/opt/memos ghcr.io/usememos/memos:latest
 ```

-Then I had an idea - what if I replaced `~/.memos` with a folder in iCloud?
+I had an idea - what if I replaced `~/.memos` with a folder in iCloud?
 This simple change held the promise of realizing multi-device data sharing, and potentially, it meant I could set up a memos instance on my work MacBook Pro without relying on external cloud servers.
 It was a challenge worth taking, so let's explore how I embarked on this endeavor.

 ## The Experiment